reduxjs/redux/packages/action-listener-middleware/README.md

 This middleware lets you run additional logic when some action is dispatched, as a lighter-weight alternative to middleware like sagas and observables that have both a heavy runtime bundle cost and a large conceptual overhead.

 This middleware is not intended to handle all possible use cases.
 Like thunks, it provides you with a basic set of primitives (including access to `dispatch` and `getState`), and gives you freedom to write any sync or async logic you want.
 This is both a strength (you can do anything!) and a weakness (you can do anything, with no guard rails!).

+As of v0.4.0, the middleware does include several async workflow primitives that are sufficient to write equivalents to many Redux-Saga effects operators, like `takeLatest`, `takeLeading`, and `debounce`.

 ### Standard Usage Patterns